-Magnuson-Stevens Fishery Conservation and Management

-Act: This act provides for the conservation and management of fishery resources found off the coasts of the United States.
-The act established a national fishery conservation zone (Exclusive Economic Zone or EEZ) extending from 3 to 200 nautical miles off the coast of the United States, set up a council system, mandated fishery management plans, and set standards for fishery conservation and management practices.
+Magnuson-Stevens Fishery Conservation and Management Act (MSA): This act provides for the conservation and management of fishery resources found off the coasts of the United States.
+The act established a national fishery conservation zone (EEZ) extending from shore to 200 nautical miles off the coast of the United States, set up a council system, mandated fishery management plans, and set standards for fishery conservation and management practices.